rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 Since the arrow can be turned with variable speed with the Logitech gamepad, this makes more sense.

-Before we move on to the input handler, I want to discuss another thing that is new here: the bow.
+Before we look at the input handler, I want to discuss another thing that is new here: the bow.

 ## Bow